sunnyspot114514/entropy-jurisprudence/README.md

 ## Citation

-If you use this framework or reference the concept, please cite the repository:
+If you use this framework or data in academic work, please cite this repository.
+A preprint version of the paper is forthcoming.

 ```
 Chen, Xiwei.
 "Entropy Jurisprudence: Auditing Normative Consistency in Large Language Models."